sparklingdataocean/gh-pages/_posts/2017-12-24-word2vec2graphPsychoanalysis.markdown

 ---

 <p><h3>Word2Vec2Graph Model and Free Associations</h3>

-In this post we will show the process of converting text files to Word2Vec2Graph model.
-As a text file we will use text data about Psychoanalysis from Wikipedia. </p>
+<p>Word2Vec2Graph technique to find text topics is similar to Free Association technique used in psychoanalysis: "The importance of free association is that the patients spoke for themselves, rather than repeating the ideas of the analyst; they work through their own material, rather than parroting another's suggestions" (Freud).</p>
-<p>Word2Vec2Graph technique to find topics is similar to Free Association technique used in psychoanalysis.
-"The importance of free association is that the patients spoke for themselves, rather than repeating the ideas of the analyst; they work through their own material, rather than parroting another's suggestions" (Freud).
+<p>In this post we will show some examples that prove this analogy.
+As a text file we will use data about Psychoanalysis from Wikipedia.
 </p>

 <h3>Read and Clean Psychoanalysis Data File </h3>